General questions about the KB web collection

 Please send your request to @email and one of our collection specialists will assess the website.
 We will notify the website owner if we decide to include it.

-It is not yet possible to answer this for the entire Web Archive.
+It is not yet possible to answer this for the entire web collection.
 In the first six months (September 2007-March 2008), we selected and archived about 1.000 websites, of which 25% were no longer online in 2016.
+In March 2026, at least 5.700 of the 25.000 websites are no longer online.

-Access to the Web Archive
+Access to the web collection

-Where can I find the Web Archive?
+Where can I find the web collection?

 Why are parts of archived websites missing?